 Child car seats: Choosing a child car seat The law on using child car seats

-However, safety experts recommend you use a child car seat for all children under 150cm.
+However, safety experts recommend that you use a child car seat for all children under 150cm/4ft 11in.
+This height is the legal requirement in Ireland and also some European countries, such as Germany and France.

-For those over 36kg (5st 10lb) but under 150cm, our advice is to go by height, not weight.
+For children weighing more than 36kg (5st 10lb) but under 150cm/4ft 11in, our advice is to go by height, not weight.

-Our child car seat reviews will help you choose the best seat for your child's weight.
+Our child car seat reviews will help you choose the best seat for your child.

 What is an appropriate child restraint?